pragma-/pbot/doc/Admin.md

 Usage: `unload <keyword>`

 ### Listing modules
-To list modules, use the `list modules` command.
+To list the loaded modules, use the `list modules` command.
 This is not an admin command, but it is included here for completeness.

 Usage: `list modules`